 Being part of its developer toolset, Apple's own merge tool comes at no additional costs.
 It might not be the most elegant tool, but it's definitely a solid one that does the job of comparing & merging text.

 One of the few diff tools that works with more than just text and image files, Araxis Merge lets you also compare office documents (like MS Word, Excel, Powerpoint, or ODF).
-It comes in standard and professional editions, and for people working on both Windows and Mac, it's great to know that a single license is valid for both platforms.
+It comes in standard and professional editions, and for people working on both macOS and Windows, it's great to know that a single license is valid for both platforms.

 Just like Araxis, the DeltaWalker app also lets you compare office files.
 However, it goes one step further by letting you compare file archives like ZIP, JAR, and TAR files.
 Also, if you're regularly performing comparisons on a folder basis, DeltaWalker shines with a great performance in this area.
 DeltaWalker supports macOS, Windows and Linux.

-Both can't compare in terms of features and user interface with their commercial competitors - but make for a valid alternative on Mac, Windows, and Linux.
+Both can't compare in terms of features and user interface with their commercial competitors - but make for a valid alternative on macOS, Windows, and Linux.

 Another aspect to watch out for is integrations: before choosing your favorite tool, you should make sure that it plays nicely with the rest of your tool chain.
 I can already confirm that all of the mentioned tools work seamlessly at least with Tower, our own Git client.

 Diff & merge apps are amongst the most underestimated tools.
 But a good one can be really helpful in a lot of situations.
 Try one of the above and see for yourself!